-Medical school prerequisite requirements are selected by the particular program, and so there are some classes that are not required at all schools but are required at most or some.
+Medical school prerequisites are selected by the particular program, and so there are some classes that are not required at all schools but are required at most or some.
 For details regarding specifically which classes are required for each school, check the MSAR website.

-- Biochemistry - Biochemistry has gotten a lot more attention since receiving an increased emphasis on the MCAT.
-Some schools make it a prerequisite requirement, while others simply assume you have the knowledge if you studied for the MCAT.
+- Biochemistry: Biochemistry has gotten a lot more attention since receiving an increased emphasis on the MCAT.
+Some schools make it a prerequisite, while others simply assume you have the knowledge if you studied for the MCAT.

-- Psychology and sociology - Like biochemistry, psychology and sociology have increased in popularity as medical school prerequisite requirement since their inclusion on the revision of the MCAT in 2015.
+- Psychology and sociology: Like biochemistry, psychology and sociology have increased in popularity as medical school prerequisites since their inclusion on the revision of the MCAT in 2015.

 While science majors are certainly more common, medical schools stress their interest in well-rounded students with broad-based undergraduate backgrounds.
 In fact, regardless of your major, your undergraduate transcript is a vital part of the admissions decision.